Btwo2/DesafioEverymind/README.md

 Solving the challenge proposed by EveryMind for the fictional client Nunes Sports, a system was implemented for displaying, creating, editing, and deleting products sold by the company.

-Using the NoSQL MongoDB database and the Express.js framework, it is possible to create web applications and APIs very quickly and easily.
-Therefore, considering the short timeframe for developing the CRUD system, I chose to use them as tools in this solution.
+Using NoSQL MongoDB database and Express.js framework, it's possible to create web applications and APIs very quickly and easily.
+Therefore, considering the deadline for developing the CRUD system, this tools were chosen for the final solution.

 ![image](https://github.com/Btwo2/DesafioEverymind/assets/110456965/abceee6e-56ff-41f9-bd73-4bfff163f6e1)